The Glorious Heresies

-The Glorious Heresies is the novel by Irish author Lisa McInerney, first published 9 April 2015 in the United Kingdom by John Murray.
+The Glorious Heresies is a novel by Irish author Lisa McInerney, first published 9 April 2015 in the United Kingdom by John Murray.

 The novel is set in Cork, Ireland, in the wake of economic downturn, and explores the meager circumstances and decisions of several characters who are on the fringe of society.
 The plot explores drug and alcohol abuse, poverty, drug dealing, prostitution, religious abuse, unplanned pregnancy, rehabilitation, and organised crime, enveloped around the accidental homicide of someone, committed by 59-year-old Maureen, which in varying ways implicates the rest of the characters.

 The Glorious Heresies received widespread critical acclaim for its vivid prose, dark humor, and compassionate yet unflinching portrayal of societal outcasts.
 It won the 2016 Baileys Women's Prize for Fiction and the Desmond Elliott Prize, and was named a Book of the Year by The Irish Times and The Guardian.